How to Enable BitLocker Encryption without a TPM in Windows 11/10/8/7?

 bitlocker enable authentication at startup

 Step 5.
-Click 'OK' to save your changes.
-Your change takes effect immediately, so you don’t need to reboot your computer.
+Click "OK" to save your changes.
+Your changes take effect immediately, so no reboot is required.

-After performing the above operations, you can now use the Windows built-in BitLocker feature to encrypt the Windows system partition without get the 'This device can't use a Trusted Platform Module ...' error message.
+After performing the above operations, you can now use the Windows built-in BitLocker feature to encrypt the system partition without encountering the "This device can't use a Trusted Platform Module..." error message.

 Solution 2: How to Enable BitLocker Encryption without TPM in Windows 11/10/8/7 with Hasleo BitLocker Anywhere?